vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _S: What advice you would like to give to someone who would want to contribute?
    What to do and what not to do?_

-**M:** Listen to advices and be persistent.
+**M:** Listen to advice and be persistent.

-   Don't give up because someone says "this patch isn't quite right".
+Don't give up because someone says _"this patch isn't quite right"_.
 Because it's most often not quite right.
 My first commit to GIMP was reverted immediately.

 _S: I think you also reverted my first._

 **M:** Yes, that's kind of a tradition.
 Everybody fucks up on their first commit and gets reverted.
 That's good standard.

 _S: So do not be afraid of errors?_